toptensoftware/nvpatch/readme.md

 Originally written to be used with the game [Sector's Edge](https://sectorsedge.com) it should work with any x64 Windows application.

+## Experimental Status

+At this stage, this project should be considered experimental - I've only just got it working and have only done some very basic testing done.
+I'm keen to hear how it works for others.

+If you find problems or have suggestions, please [log an issue](https://github.com/toptensoftware/nvpatch/issues)

+Or, if it works for you, please drop me an [email](https://www.toptensoftware.com/contact) and let me know.

 ## Installation and Usage

 To install: